-When the LCDKBD daemon detects the press of a button, it cycles through the messages in the message queue.
-Some messages can be forced to the top of the queue, placing the message on the LCD without requiring that the user press the LCD button.
+When the lcdkbd daemon detects a button press, it will cycle through the various messages in the message queue.
+Some messages can be forced to the top of the queue, placing the message on the LCD without requiring the user press the LCD button.
 This technique is used for urgent messages such as alerts.
 Messages can also be displayed for one time only.
-This message appears on the LCD until the user presses the LCD scroll button, which removes the message from the message queue so that it does not appear again.
+This type of message appears on the LCD until the user presses the LCD scroll button, and is then removed from the message queue so that it does not appear again.

-Use the Perl object ShowMsg to tell the LCDKBD daemon to display specific messages on the LCD panel, as described in the following section.
+Use the Perl object ShowMsg to tell the lcdkbd daemon to display specific messages on the LCD panel, as described below.

-Adding LCD messages
+Adding LCD Messages

-Because the contents of the LCD display are managed by the LCDKBD daemon, display of new messages involves creating a new message definition in an LCD message definition file.
-When defined properly, the LCD message can be displayed on the LCD panel by sending the LCDKBD daemon an instruction.
+Because the contents of the LCD display are managed by the lcdkbd daemon, display of new messages involves creating a new message definition in an LCD message definition file.
+Once defined properly, the LCD message can be displayed on the LCD panel by sending the lcdkbd daemon an instruction.
 Use the following procedure to add your own LCD message to the display message queue.

-- 1 Go to the directory /sa2/lang/en/lcdmsg.
-This directory contains all LCD message definition files for the English language (the default).
-When customizing messages to display in different languages, go to the corresponding language directory, such as / sa2/lang/es/lcdmsg for Spanish, or /sa2/lang/de/lcdmsg for German. - 2 Create a new definition file for your LCD message.
-An example of a new message definition file called "newmsg" follows:
+- 1. Go to the directory /sa2/lang/en/lcdmsg.
+This directory contains all LCD message definition files for the English language (which is the default).
+When customizing messages to display in different languages, go to the corresponding language directory, such as /sa2/lang/es/lcdmsg for Spanish, or /sa2/lang/de/lcdmsg for German. - 2.
+Create a new definition file for your LCD message.
+An example of a new message definition file called newmsg appears below:

-'''

-newmsg.desc=Acme Application Messages
+''' newmsg.desc=Acme Application Messages

 newmsg.name=ACME

 newmsg.readonly=0

 newmsg.hidden=0

-newmsg.msgup=-center "Acme App" -center "Running"

-newmsg.msgdown=-center "Acme App" -center "Not Running"

-newmsg.msgalert=-ontop -center "Acme App" -center "%s Error"

-newmsg.msgmail=-ontop -onetime -center "Acme App" -center "Check Mail"
+newmsg.msgup=-center Acme App center Running

+newmsg.msgdown=-center Acme App center Not Running

+newmsg.msgalert=-ontop -center Acme App center %s Error

+newmsg.msgmail=-ontop -onetime center Acme App center Check Mail '''

+See the section below for more information on these fields and their operation.

+3. Add a Perl script to your application that invokes the messages defined in your LCD message definition file.
+This script should incorporate the appropriate ShowMsg call to display a message.
+An example program is shown below:

 '''

-See LCD message display options on page 40 for more information about these fields and their operation.

-3 Add a Perl script to your application that invokes the messages defined in your LCD message definition file.
-The script should incorporate the appropriate ShowMsg call to display a message.
-An example program follows:

-'''

 use SA;

 use SA::LCD::Disp;

 my $objDisp = SA::LCD::Disp->new();

-$objDisp->ShowMsg("newmsg.msgmail");
+$objDisp->ShowMsg(newmsg.msgmail);

+exit(0);

 '''